Rex-sys-hk/PlanScope/README.md

 - Advised NATTEN Version: 0.14.6+torch1121cu116
 - Please mind your Linux system version, Ubuntu 18.04.6 LTS is prefered.
 Debian may lead to some unexpected error in closed-loop simulation.
 - When training on the 20% dataset, the random selection of data splits during training possibly cause fluctuations of about 2% CLS-NR score on Random14, the training on partial dataset should only be used as reference during development.
+- This repo is updated on 5 March 2025, the previous version can be found by checkout branch archived_1.